+Gross unrecognized tax benefits as of September 30, 2019 \$

+Increase in current year tax positions 108

+Increase in prior year tax positions 76

+Settlements and other reductions

+Gross unrecognized tax benefits as of September 30, 2020 184

+Increase in current year tax positions

+Increase in prior year tax positions

+Settlements and other reductions \$ 76

-Gross unrecognized tax benefits as of September 30, 2019 \$ Increase in current year tax positions 108 Increase in prior year tax positions 76 Gross unrecognized tax benefits as of September 30, 2020 \$ 184
+Gross unrecognized tax benefits as of September 30, 2021 \$ 108

-As of September 30, 2020 and 2019, the Company had accrued interest of \$7 and \$0, respectively, and no accrued penalties in either period related to uncertain tax positions.
+As of September 30, 2021 and 2020, the Company had accrued interest of \$0 and \$7, respectively, and no accrued penalties in either period related to uncertain tax positions.
 It is the Company's policy to recognize interest and/or penalties related to income tax matters in income tax expense.
-The Company is no longer subject to U.S. federal, state, or local examinations by tax authorities for years before 2016.
-As of September 30, 2020 and 2019, there were unrecognized tax benefits of \$184 and \$0 that if recognized would affect the annual effective tax rate.
+The Company is no longer subject to U.S. federal, state, or local examinations by tax authorities for years before 2017.
+As of September 30, 2021 and 2020, there were unrecognized tax benefits of \$108 and \$184 that if recognized would affect the annual effective tax rate.